Homemade Gluten-Free Chocolate Waffles that are dairy-free, nut-free, and perfect for breakfast any time of the year.

 These incredible Gluten-Free Chocolate Waffles are made with Ryze Gluten-Free Flour, making them hearty and whole grain.
 There are no added starches or gum so they are as simple as they can get!

 Just like any good waffle recipe, these Gluten-Free Chocolate Waffles are simple to make and use minimal ingredients.
 You don’t need anything fancy to make these, and they whip up in no time.
-These waffles are an adaption from my Gluten-Free Waffles recipe.

 When I first made these waffles, my kids devoured the whole batch in less than a week.
 Not only did they enjoy them for breakfast, one night we used them to make ice cream sandwiches.
 We smashed a large scoop of dairy-free vanilla ice cream in between two gluten-free chocolate waffles and called it dessert.
 Another night we made s’mores with them- delish!